codersMom/angular100-labs-2020-06-22/Ch02-Creating-projects/1-explore-project/README.md

    ng serve --port 4777 --prod=true -o
    ```

-2. Examine the output in VSCode as the server loads.
+2. Examine the output in VS Code as the server loads.
 Compare to the other running server.
-You can switch back and forth by using the VSCode terminal dropdown and choosing the desired one.
+You can switch back and forth by using the VS Code terminal dropdown and choosing the desired one.

 3. Notice the way the files are similar but named differently.